-Here are a few of the activities that we did with our class to get them working on symmetry:
+Here are a few of the symmetry math activities that we did with our class to get them practicing:

 With this easy to prep printable, students had to complete the butterflies by filling in the dots to make them symmetrical.

 We used q-tips and paint, but you could use any colouring materials you wanted (markers, crayons, pencil crayons).